Vero-Ventures/job-bank/README.md

 - `tailwindcss`: Utility-first CSS framework.
 - `ts-jest`: TypeScript preprocessor with source map support for Jest.
 - `typescript`: TypeScript language.

-**Notes:**

-- Use [npm run dev] to start the development server.
-- To apply EsLint and Prettier before committing, make sure to run > npm install or > npm i.
-- Make sure to follow the linting rules defined in .eslintrc and .prettierrc.
-- Environment variables are loaded using dotenv.
-- Git commits trigger linting and formatting checks before being committed due to Husky and lint-staged configurations.

 **DevOps Notes**